-3.2 Testing Semantic Relations using Corpus
+3.2 Evaluating Semantic Relations using a Corpus

-In most case, a query submitted to question answering systems tend to have the core of a word or phrase that directly express the semantic constraint about the possible answers.
-For example, the query "2000 年の NHK 大河ドラマは何ですか。"(What was the NHK roman-fleuve TV drama broadcasted in 2000?) indicates that the answer should be the instance of "NHK 大河ドラマ"(the NHK roman-fleuve TV drama).
-For another example, the phrase "記憶容量"(memory capacity) appeared in the query "ZIP の記憶容量はいく つですか。"(How is the capacity of ZIP?) indicates that the answer should be some numerical expression followed by the unit expression of "MB" (mega byte), "GB" (giga byte) or something.
-We call such a central word or phrase that directly express the semantic constraint about the possible answers 'Question Focus (QF).'
+In TREC and NTCIR, a question often consists of the word or phrase that directly express the semantic constraint for the possible answer.
+For example, the query "2000 nen no NHK taiga dorama wa nan desu ka?"
+(What was the NHK roman-fleuve TV drama broadcasted in 2000?) implies that the answer should be the instance of "NHK taiga dorama" (the NHK roman-fleuve TV drama).
+In addition the phrase "kioku youryou" (memory capacity) in the question "ZIP no kioku youryou wa ikutsu desu ka?"
+(What is the capacity of ZIP?) implies that the answer should be a numerical expression followed by a unit expression, such as "MB"(mega byte) and "GB"(giga byte).
+We shall call these central words and phrases that directly express the semantic constraint for the possible answers "Question Focus (QF)."

-The proposed method directly tests the presence of the semantic relation between QF of the query, which is extracted by the query analysis, and the answer candidate.
-The result of the test is reflected to the final evaluation function L of the QA search problem.
-The test is achieved by finding the specific language patterns from corpora by using a document search engine.
-Several advantages of our method are listed below.
+Our method examines the presence of the semantic relation between the QF extracted from a question and each answer candidate.
+The result is reflected to the evaluation function L of the QA search problem (see Section 2).
+The examination is performed with the specific language patterns.
+Figure 1 illustrates the process of the method.